Skip to content

 }

-4. Build and run the application:
+4. Build and run: dotnet run

-2. Custom Processing
+2. Recording with Custom Processing

 Steps: